Location(s) of Program: Poplarville Campus, the Forrest County Center and the Hancock Center

 Goals of Program:

-- Students will complete the PN Program (Certificate) within the allotted time frame of twelve (12) months for full-time regular entry students or eighteen (18) months for dual enrollment/ dual credit students.
+- Students will complete the PN Program (certificate) within the allotted time frame of twelve (12) months for full time entry students or twenty-four (24) months for other options.

 - Graduates will be eligible to take the NCLEX-PN® exam upon graduation as approved by the Mississippi State Board of Nursing (MSBN).